safr-ai-lab/xai-disparity/README.md

 ### Running Constrained Optimization Algorithm

 The main code for the script is available in constrained_opt.py script.
-In run_separable.py, specify parameters such as dataset, target feature, sensitive features, and alpha range.
+In run_separable.py, you specify the details of the problem including dataset, classifier, alpha range, and parameters.
+If you pre-processed your importances, specify the file name without the "train/test" string. e.g. "input/imps/student_lime_seed0".
 Run the code using:

 ```
-python run_separable.py <importance notion>
+python run_separable.py <importance notion> [importance file]
 ```

-Specifying the importance notion flag to read the pre-computed values (or to compute the values on the spot).
+If you did not pre-process your importances, this script will save a json file to input/imps while running.

 #### Note on hyperparameters